A Lovecraftian tale about a chance encounter on a beach in Maine.

 “Pick yourself out a couple you like.”
 She looked out to sea again, and far out, leaping in the surf, were several dolphins.
 She nudged Luke’s arm, and then gestured out toward them with her chin.
 “See,” she said.
 “Told ya.”

-“Those are dolphins,” Luke said, smiling, and picking up a cowrie and a whelk shell from the cart.
+“Those are dolphins.”
+Luke smiled, picking up a cowrie and a whelk shell from the cart.

 Luke looked down at the stone, still in his palm, and then out toward the ocean.
 A single dolphin had come up into the shallows, perhaps only twenty feet from where Luke was standing, now ankle-deep in seawater.
 The dolphin was treading water, its body moving with a fluttery, sinuous grace, holding its silvery bullet-shaped head above the waves, the dark glossy eyes looking right into Luke’s.
 Luke stared at it for a moment.
 Then, with a quick volley of clicks and whistles, it dropped beneath the water, and was gone.